Skip to content

 Additional Resources

-Education is just the first step on our path to improved mental health and emotional wellness.
-To help our readers take the next step in their journey, Choosing Therapy has partnered with leaders in mental health and wellness.
-Choosing Therapy may be compensated for marketing by the companies mentioned below.
+To help our readers take the next step in their mental health journey, Choosing Therapy has partnered with leaders in mental health and wellness.
+Choosing Therapy is compensated for marketing by the companies included below.

 Online Therapy

-BetterHelp Get support and guidance from a licensed therapist.
-BetterHelp has over 20,000 therapists, who provide convenient and affordable online therapy.
-Complete a brief questionnaire and get matched with the right therapist for you.
-Get Started
+BetterHelp – Get support and guidance from a licensed therapist.
+BetterHelp has over 30,000 therapists who provide convenient and affordable online therapy.
+BetterHelp starts at $65 per week and is FSA/HSA eligible by most providers.
+Take a free online assessment and get matched with the right therapist for you.
+Free Assessment

-You can search for therapists by specialty, experience, insurance or price, and location.
-Find a therapist today.
+Find local therapists that offer online and in-person therapy.
+Search for therapists by specialty, experience, insurance, and location.
+Find a therapist near you.

 For Further Reading